colin-jack/resourced/README.md

 DELETE ```curl -i -X POST 'http://localhost:3050/people/5'```

 ## Running Tests
 The tests should provide a reasonable spec for the framework.
+They use [mocha](http://visionmedia.github.com/mocha/) so you first need to install it:

+  npm install -g mocha

-They use [vows](http://vowsjs.org/) and can be run using:
+You can then run the tests using:

     mocha -R spec spec/ -w -G --recursive